-So, you’re a mom who loves your children, and you want to take better pictures of them.
-You’re pretty sure this means you need a better camera, but there’s so many options out there, that you don’t even know where to begin.
+So, you’re a mom who loves your children and you want to take better pictures of them.
+You’re pretty sure this means you need a better camera, but there are so many options out there that you don’t even know where to begin.

 You’re pretty sure you need a DSLR, but which one?
 Nikon or Canon?
-What lens is best?
+And what lens is best?

-The answer to all these questions is, of course, it depends.
+The answer to all of these questions is, of course, it depends.

 It will absolutely depend on your personal preference, your budget, what you like to shoot, where you shoot, and how committed you are to improving your skills.
 And I have recommendations for you!